stueyG1t/CMALT-Stuart/Core_Area_3.md

 My work is shaped by UK GDPR and the Equality Act 2010, both of which influence how I select, configure, and deploy learning technologies.
 For example, the Digital Backpack SCORM tool was designed so that individual results remain visible only to the student — meeting privacy requirements and supporting learner autonomy.

 Similarly, SCIM provisioning for LinkedIn Learning ensures account access is role-based and automatically removed when users leave the institution, reducing the risk of data breaches.

+> "That’s great news that the data protection side is all ok..." – *Moodle team email confirmation, 27 November 2024*

 Accessibility legislation also underpins my workshop design, ensuring that resources meet WCAG guidelines and are compatible with assistive technologies.

 ### 3a Reflection